ngripon/vip-ivp/doc/dev/README.md

 There is a cycle because both $n$ and $\dot{n}$ use the other as its input.

 ### Possible solutions for defining a system

+#### Graph approach

+Simulink, the main IVP solver on the market, use a graph approach to solve these problems :

+- The system is defined in a graph data structure, which allows to easily define cycles.
+- Each node of this graph contains a function.
+The function of the node is predefined, the user has to choose from a library of available nodes called *blocks*.
+- When the simulation is launched, a compilation step is executed to build the equation from the graph.
+- Once the system is build, the integration scheme is applied.

+This approach is well adapted to a visual programming interface.
+However, defining a graph in a script is more cumbersome, because the data representation of a graph does not reflect its flow.
+A functional programming approach is more adapted.

+#### Functional Programming approach

+Functional programming languages like Haskell possess much of the properties we need: all variables are functions and lazy.
+All the math and freedom of code is available.
+The flow of the system become the flow of the script.

+However, there is no tool specific to Functional Programming to handle the circularity of ODEs.
+To create loops, we will use a trick with Object-Oriented Programming : create an empty variable that can be integrated, then set later.